 5. Eat up at a Christmas tabehoudai (buffet)

 That’s not the only place to have your fill, though!
-Roti Roppongi will have Western-style buffets (including vegan options) from December 23rd-25th, and it’s also accepting take-out food orders.
-To order food to be picked up anytime between the 23rd-25th, be sure to place an order by the 20th.
-The buffets all cost 6,500 yen for adults (add 3,000 yen for free-flowing drinks) and 3,000 yen for children.
+Roti Roppongi will have two-hour Western-style buffets (including vegan options) on December 24th and 25th, and it’s also accepting take-out food orders.
+To order food to be picked up anytime between the 24th and 25th (3:00 pm-5:00 pm for both days), be sure to place an order by 5:00 pm on the 20th.
+The buffets all cost 4,800 yen yen for adults and 2,800 yen for children below age 9.
 Seatings are as follows:

 Many mid-range to high-end hotels—including those at Tokyo Disney Resort—will also have special Christmas buffets (and not just buffets, but also lunch/dinner courses!).

 There are several of these in and around Tokyo, and they usually serve German sausages and beer to keep you warm and fed.
 These markets are also rather picturesque, as they’re usually near some Christmas illuminations.
 You can read more about them here.

 Watch this next